Vinandy/VERTO/README.md

 ## How to run the program?

 1. - Start server.py
-2. - Start admin_bot.py or bot.py if you use only one device were you can run code.
+2. - Start admin_bot.py or bot.py if you use only one device where you can run code.
 Else you can start both (On diffrent devices or diffrent ip).

 ## Link to Telegram User bot - https://t.me/VertoVerto_bot